Liza Araneta Marcos: Personal life

-Lisa Araneta Marcos first met Bongbong Marcos, the son of former president Ferdinand Marcos and her would-be husband, in 1989 in New York City through mutual friends.
-Lisa was working as a lawyer at that time while Bongbong's family was in exile from the Philippines following the People Power Revolution of 1986.
-She and Bongbong got married on April 17, 1993 at the Church of St. Francis in Fiesole, Italy.
+Liza Araneta Marcos first met Bongbong Marcos, the son of former president Ferdinand Marcos and her would-be husband, in 1989 in New York City through mutual friends.
+Liza was working as a lawyer at that time while Bongbong's family was in exile from the Philippines following the People Power Revolution of 1986.
+She and Bongbong got married on April 17, 1993, at the San Francesco Convent in Fiesole, Italy.
 They have three children, including Ilocos Norte's 1st district representative Sandro Marcos (born 1994).
 Araneta Marcos is known to be living in a private life prior to her husband's presidential bid, and rarely participates in interviews with the media.
 The Marcos family maintains a residence in Forbes Park, Makati.

+Like her husband, Araneta-Marcos also exercises regularly, and is known to have a workout routine that consists of jogging, walking, swimming, yoga, and pilate exercises.